 As in the case of the union disputes of the 70s, we must be careful with such heated, partisan texts, but I think some hindsight is warranted here.
 The Yugoslavian conflict would go on to be one of the bloodiest events on European soil since WWII.
 Two years after the letter’s publication, Bosnian Serb forces killed 8000 Bosnian Muslims in the Srebrenica massacre.
 In 2001, an international tribunal judged that the massacre constituted genocide.

 The HIV/AIDS epidemic has some of the most concentrated coverage of any event through the 90s.
-It largely leans towards advocating for stronger sex education and dispelling harmful myths about AIDS.
+Articles usually try to advocate for stronger sex education and dispel harmful myths about AIDS.

 Perhaps most striking of all is the issue published September 14, 2001 — three days after 9/11.
 I can only imagine the scramble that must have been necessary to produce the paper in the immediate wake of such a tragedy, and the issue captures the shock and horror of the student body.
 “I don’t feel safe anymore”, reads the cover story, overlaying a photo of the Twin Towers from when they were still standing.
 A teacher reflects on when Kennedy was killed, councillors begin plans to deal with student trauma, and interviewees fear nuclear war.
 A blurry photo from a crowded Oliver’s shows students with their eyes glued to a TV screen out of picture.

-There is a noticeable increase in articles about Muslim student clubs in the years following, with attitudes ranging from sympathy to paranoid distrust.
+There is a noticeable increase in articles about Muslim student clubs in the years following, with attitudes ranging from sympathy to paranoia.

 Trends of malaise are generally fascinating to track through the decades.
-Attitudes towards technology as documented in the Plant certainly deserve more thorough coverage.
+Attitudes towards technology as documented in The Plant deserve a column of their own.
 An article in the early 70s speculates that cable TV might be a useful tool for spies.
 We see reruns in the 90s, with an article titled “Big Brother is Watching You” above the glowing display of a clunky computer.
 Technological angst ramps up through the decade.
 In 1997 the cover aesthetic takes a sharp turn towards the nuclear fallout of a robot rebellion.
 In 1999, the paper explores the full range of apocalypses that might follow the turn of the millennium - Y2K.

-The Plant itself goes through its own noticeable trends.
-Two of our favourites: the Plant as a message board, and the Plant as a smut rag.
+The Plant goes through its own noticeable trends.
+Two of our favourites: The Plant as a message board, and The Plant as a smut rag.

 The editors weren’t above taking their own shots.
 One student writes a pointed letter in 1990.